 Dropshipping also benefits your customers.
 In many cases, customers need to visit multiple retailers to finish off their total purchase — a common issue throughout the holidays.
 Finding desired products from numerous retailers requires a significant effort and often results in multiple shipping costs across the chosen retailers.

-By adopting dropshipping, you can sell a full swathe of products across a given category, reducing the necessity for your customers to visit other retailers to complete their purchases.
+By introducing the best dropshipping products into your assortment, you can sell a full swathe of items across a given category, reducing the necessity for your customers to visit other retailers to complete their purchases.
 In turn, you can better retain these customers by improving their shopping experience while increasing the total value of their orders.

 Dropshipping lets you expand your reach to offset any single point of failure.
 Because you’re working with multiple vendors, you can increase your likelihood of offering and selling the best dropshipping products.
 And because you’re not sitting on inventory, you can easily replace difficult-to-procure products with other top dropshipping products without needing to liquidate.